Sandelier/ext-run/README.md

   - Making better error handling because currently there is practically none.
   - Making the extension work with multiple browsers like firefox and other chromium based browsers.
   - Making it that you can give it the browser exe location.
-  - Making that it wont close down if the weboscket is already on use instead it just trys an new websocket.
   - Testing
   - Then publishing it to npm.